kuznetckiy/Geoscan_Lite_eng/launch.rst

 1) Charge the battery and make sure it works correctly (see :doc:`charger`, section **Battery check**).
 2) Plan your flight task using Geoscan Planner (see :doc:`planner`).
 Be sure to specify the route of landing.
 Save the flight task to load it quickly before flight.
-3) Open the transport bag and разверните GCS.
+3) Open the transport bag and deploy GCS.
 4) Assemble the launcher (see :doc:`catapult`).
 Directly before starting, install the rubber cords and pull them on.
 5) Assemble the UAV (see :doc:`uav`).
 Install the parachute.
 6) Format a SD card in the camera.
 Connect the camera connector to the UAV.
 Turn the camera on.
 Set up camera (see :doc:`camera`).
 Insert the camera in the cradle.